 - Stroke has increased from 1.5% to 1.8%

 We know that prevalence is increasing year on year, hopefully because Practices are becoming better at clinical coding and appropriately caring for patients, but the overall pot of income for QOF has not gone up (except by negotiated contractual increases).
-This all means an average Practice will have higher disease registers, be doing more work, but be paid the same.
+This all means an average Practice will have higher disease registers, be doing more work, but be paid the same (a bit like boiling a frog).

 If you increase your prevalence, you will have more work to do to achieve your indicators

 If you have more patients on a disease register, it follows you will need to do more work to achieve the indicator targets in this area.
-In fact the value of QOF points closely follows the amount of work that is needed for that area.
+In fact the value of QOF points closely follows the amount of work that is needed for that area - and as we've already discussed the 2025/26 changes have really emphasised this.

 You may also not achieve full marks in that indicator because of the increased workload, which wiil certainly derail any planned increase in income.